upstagedev/upstage-web-builder/README.md

 # Build image for upstage.tv

-base image is node 6.11.3
+base image is node 8.11.1

-global installs lerna